FOX Bet Online Sportsbook App Review & Bonus Offers

 When it comes to money withdrawals, the offering isn’t that hot.
-You can only use e-wallets, e-checks, and (sometimes) PokerStars Play+ Cards for this purpose.
+You can only use e-wallets and e-checks for this purpose.
 Although in New Jersey, you can also make deposits/withdrawal in person, at the Resorts Casino cage.

 All deposits are processed instantly, with withdrawals taking approximately three days (unless conducted in person).